bunsenmcdubbs/bunsenmcdubbs.github.io/_posts/2014-11-20-hacknashville-pickl.md

 layout: post
 title:  "Pickl at HackNashville6"
 date: 2014-11-20
-category: hackathon
 tags: [hackathon, hacknashville, pickl, node]
 ---

 In late October we (Michael, Nick and I) saw a post on the GTHackers group on Facebook promoting HackNashville.
 Almost as a spur of the moment decision, we all signed up and less than a month later we were on a van to Nashville.
+This is what we did.

 ## The Idea